asier-izquierdo/craftceres/updater/README.md

 [^3]:The `jq` package is used to better parse the PaperMC's API Json response in order to get the latest build available for the current version.

 \
-*The Updater uses the `updater.cfg` file, which is in charge of defining the paths specific to each setup to best adapt to it.
-The reason behind using a separate file for this purpose is to seamlessly update the script without having to re-define the paths again.*
+*The Updater uses the `updater.conf` file, which is in charge of defining the paths specific to each setup to best adapt to it.
+The reason behind using a separate file for this purpose is to seamlessly update the script without having to re-define the paths again.
+This file should be created by copying `configuration.example`.*

 ### The Reporter